brew42/lambda-functions/README.md

 [Delete file from S3](/delete-file-from-s3)
-- Receives link of S3 file to delete, triggered from [hb-cf-github-commit](hb-cf-github-commit)
+- Receives link of S3 file to delete, triggered from [GitHub commit handler](/github-commit-handler-hb)

 [Save remote file to S3](/save-remote-file-to-s3)
-- Receives URL of file to download and save to S3, triggered from [hb-cf-github-commit](hb-cf-github-commit)
+- Receives URL of file to download and save to S3, triggered from [GitHub commit handler](/github-commit-handler-hb)

 [Unzip to S3](/unzip-to-s3)